 On the presumption that computers are “reliable”

-This topic is dealt with in depth in chapter 5 of Electronic Evidence and Electronic Signatures (5th edition, IALS Open Book Service for Law) – available from 1 August 2021.
+This topic is dealt with in depth in chapter 5 of Electronic Evidence and Electronic Signatures (5th edition, August 2021, IALS OBServing Law).

 In 1997, the Law Commission proposed the repeal of s 69 of the Police and Criminal Evidence Act 1984 and a return to the common law presumption: “In the absence of evidence to the contrary, the courts will presume that mechanical instruments were in order at the material time.”
 (Evidence in Criminal Proceedings: Hearsay and Related Topics (1997), 13.13) The words “mechanical instruments” included computers and computer-like devices.
 The authors of the report did not produce any evidence to demonstrate that software code should benefit from this assertion.
 There was also no discussion of what is meant by “in order”.
 This is important, bearing in mind that the presumption is a presumption without the requirement of proof of a basic fact.
 The importance of the failure to justify that computers should benefit from this presumption has been clearly demonstrated in the Post Office Horizon scandal.